microsoft/fhir-server/samples/smart/README.md

   - `apimPublisherName`: Sample owner name.
   - `apimPublisherEmail`: Sample owner email address.
 - Open a terminal to this directory (`samples/smart`).
+- Login with the Azure CLI.
+Specify the tenant if you have more than one.
+  - `az login` or `az login -t <tenant-id>`.
 - Run the `azd up` command from this directory.
 Enter
   - Environment Name: Prefix for the resource group that will be created to hold all Azure resources ([see more details](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/faq#what-is-an-environment-name)).
 You can always create a new environment with `azd env new`.
   - Azure Location: The Azure location where your resources will be deployed.